sdarmetta/LinkedList/README.md

 # LinkedList
-Project to create a linked list and sort using bubble sort
+Project to create a linked list containing student information and then sorting by age using bubble sort.